roelineburger/SALT-trippin/README.md

 .
 Heroku to deploy and host our application<br>

 The Team:<br>
-We are a group of four developers who met at </salt> in January 2022.<br>
+We are a group of four developers who met at SALT in January 2022.<br>
 Our mission was clear: learn to code, survive the bootcamp, drink enough water, Oh and TAKE BREAKS!<br>
 We are proud to showcase our Graduation project: TRIPPIN.<br>
 Roeline Burger: https://github.com/roelineburger<br>